Official: 5 shot at Ohio resort area are treated at hospital | WHIZ News

 The Mansfield New Journal (http://ohne.ws/2hTLnfu ) reports the shootings happened just after midnight Friday at Spruce Hill Inn & Cottages near Mansfield.
 Richland County sheriff’s Capt.
 Jim Sweat tells the newspaper all the victims were treated at a local hospital.

+The sheriff’s office said the victims were male teens from Mansfield 17 to 19 years old.

-Jill Del Greco, a spokeswoman for the state Attorney General’s Office, says three state crime scene agents are assisting.
-She didn’t have further details.
+Jill Del Greco, a spokeswoman for the state Attorney General’s Office, says three state crime scene agents were assisting.

+The owner of the Spruce Hill Inn told the paper they tried to turn people attending a party away as it grew too big.

-Messages were left for the sheriff’s office and Spruce Hill Inn, which is described on its website as a place for retreats, meetings, reunions and graduations.
+The facility’s website describes it as a place for retreats, meetings, reunions and graduations.

-A spokeswoman for OhioHealth Mansfield Hospital said she couldn’t provide any information.

 Information from: News Journal, http://www.mansfieldnewsjournal.com